 If you’re wondering the best time to visit Thailand for weather, you’ll encounter this hot weather year-round.
 July, August, and September have the most rain, but they are the best time to visit Thailand on a budget!

 Prepare to Pay with Cash

-Paying with cash is much more convenient than paying with a card in Thailand.
+Paying with cash is much more convenient than paying with a card around Thailand.

-Make sure you alert your bank that you’ll be travelling so they don’t assume you transactions in Thailand are a fraud.
+Make sure you alert your bank that you’ll be travelling so they don’t assume your transactions around Thailand are a fraud.

 Verify Companies’ Legitimacy Before Booking